-The City has taken steps to improve knowledge of and access to resources related to Fair Housing utilizing its website, public access cable channel, as well as in public buildings, social media, and at City Sponsored functions.
+The City continues to work to improve knowledge of and access to resources related to Fair Housing utilizing its website, public access cable channel, as well as in public buildings, social media, and at City Sponsored functions.
+The City is also looking to add a new position that will act as a sort of housing and community needs advocate.
+This position will likely be on the next biennial budget cycle.